davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 the comment section, all people who forgot about Zambilight, or are not checking the comments page won't be worried and come to ask their money back, that's it!

 ---

+<a name="20150225-1"></a>
+**Update (2015/02/25):** Backers are continuing their investigation, and managed to uncover a few disturbing things.
+Using available information and tools creatively, a few backers are linking our *Software Enterprise*'s identity to others we can find on the Internet.
+Conclusions are:

+  - *SE* owns more than one e-Commerce businesses:
+    * one of them sells baby supplies (including Pampers branded items)
+    * another one sells electronic, appliance, TV/Hifi goods.
+  - *SE* plays poker online, on multiple sites (which is fine by me, as long as it's not with our money).
+  - He owns multiple domains that all seem related to various kinds of business.
+  - He's been promoting his various Indiegogo campaings on forums, trying to get unrelated people to "share".
+Not a uncommon practice, but the way he did it does not seem very ethic.
+  - Most shocking of all: *SE* was sentenced in 2008 to 100h of community service for "abuse of trust", selling "goods from dubious Internet stores", then not delivering anything (rings a bell?).
+Note that I'm quoting a Belgian news website written in Dutch, that I put through Google Translate.
+He used multiple user names on auction websites, that match the company names gathered somewhere else.

+Now obviously, people have been able to link all this using names, addresses, company names, domain names, email addresses...
+I know them myself, or have access to them, but will not share them publicly.
+If you wish to know more and have a good reason to, feel free to contact me.
+If you like investigating, you'll manage to find all this by yourself anyway, using the information I'm providing.

+---